 The following is an excerpt from a letter written by Anna Nimmyel, a Christian woman living in Kaduna state, Nigeria.
 Anna is a single mother of a 16-year-old girl named Grace.
 Over two months ago, Grace was kidnapped by a Muslim man named Mallam Abdulra’ub.
 For 17 days, Anna did not hear from her daughter until the kidnapper finally called to inform her that Grace had been forcibly converted to Islam.

-With regards to her appeal to authorities to get her daughter back, Anna writes, “As at the time of writing this petition the girl is in the custody of an Islamic cleric to live with him as directed by Kaduna Interfaith under the guise that they cannot force the girl to go back to her mother since she refused to.
+Concerning her appeal to authorities to get her daughter back, Anna writes, “As, at the time of writing this petition, the girl is in the custody of an Islamic cleric to live with him as directed by Kaduna Interfaith under the guise that they cannot force the girl to go back to her mother since she refused to.
 I cried and pleaded on my knees with the police and Interfaith that they should please hand over my daughter as I do not have an issue with the girl having a different religion.
-I told them the girl is my only child and she is all I have in this world, but my plea was not acknowledged.”
+I told them the girl is my only child and is all I have in this world, but my plea was not acknowledged.”

 Anna went on to cite sections of the Nigerian constitution that are supposed to protect minors, including Section 29(4) of the Constitution of the Federal Republic of Nigeria 1999 (As amended), which defines a minor as anyone below the age of 18 years old.

-The Nigerian constitution goes on to define the separation of a minor from their parents as a crime.
-In her letter, Anna calls out the Nigerian police and Kaduna State’s Interfaith office for their handling of the case and their refusal to reunite Anna with her daughter.
+The Nigerian constitution defines the separation of a minor from their parents as a crime.
+In her letter, Anna calls out the Nigerian police and Kaduna State’s Interfaith office for their handling of the case and refusal to reunite Anna with her daughter.

-Please pray for Anna and her daughter, as well as for the many other young women who have suffered a similar fate.
+Please pray for Anna, her daughter, and the many other young women who have suffered a similar fate.